 Why is this happening?

-With our modern lifestyle we cause not only highly chemical full environment but an internally chemically overloaded body.
-For Allergies increased carbon dioxide release due to global warming increases plants breathing it and thus increased pollen release and thereby concentration in the air.
+With our modern lifestyle we, are exposed to an environment full of chemicals, and an internally chemically overloaded body.
+For Allergies, are on the rise because increased carbon dioxide release in response to global warming increases plants exposure it and thus increased pollen release and concentration in the air.

 What are the Connections Related To This Trend?